howprice/sdl2-sokoban/README.md

 - Release - optimisations, no symbols, no asserts

 ### Windows

-The [SDL2 Development libraries for Visual C++](https://www.libsdl.org/download-2.0.php) are checked in to 3rdparty for convenience.

 Download or clone the repository.
 Run genie_vs2017.bat or genie_vs2019.bat.
 This will build the Visual Studio Solution and Project files into the 'build' folder.
 Build and run from within visual studio.